 Setting up Bank Accounts

-Pleasanton Rage has an affiliation with the First Republic Bank in downtown Pleasanton.
-They have generously offered to set up Team accounts free of charge and will include free checks and an endorsement stamp.
+Pleasanton RAGE has an affiliation with the First Republic Bank in downtown Pleasanton.
+They have generously offered to set up Team accounts free of charge and will include free checks.
 (Note: some charges still apply such as overdraft charges, etc.) When establishing the name to be printed on the checks, use “Pleasanton RAGE” followed by the birth year of the players.
 In order to differentiate the account names within the age group, please add “ECNL,” or “Premier.”
 If your team is designated by a color, add “Orange,” “Grey,” etc… after the birth year.
-Therefore the U15 Orange team would be “Pleasanton RAGE 2004 Orange.”
+Therefore the U16 Orange team would be “Pleasanton RAGE 2004 Orange.”
 This is to prevent confusion amongst the accounts at the bank.
 It is also recommended to exclude a printed address on the checks as Team Treasurers may change from season to season.

 Maintaining Team Bank Accounts from Season to Season: The First Republic Bank has requested that the Teams maintain their respective bank accounts from season to season where possible to help reduce their costs of providing this service to Pleasanton RAGE.
 A small amount (at least $100) left on deposit will prevent the account from being closed.
 It is recommended that you do not distribute balances (unless significant) until after placements unless a player will not be returning to the Club.